 Set-up your rollers

-In this video I do not set up my rollers next a wall or doorway.
-This is mainly my own preference, I dont like have obstructions around me which could get in my way if i need to dismount, and I am capable of putting my feet down quickly.
-It is up to you whether the you set your rollers up next to a wall or not, however the method in these videos will help you to improve your starting and stopping technique by not relying on something to steady yourself on.
-This is how I learnt to ride rollers.
+In this video, I do not set up my rollers next a wall or doorway.
+I don’t like to have obstructions around me which could get in my way if I need to dismount, and I am capable of putting my feet down quickly.
+It is up to you whether you set your rollers up next to a wall or not, however, the method in these videos will help you to improve your starting and stopping technique by not relying on something to steady yourself on.

 Set the length of you rollers correctly.
 The front axle should be directly above or slightly behind the front drum.

 Set your tyre pressures correctly.
-Start with higher tyre pressure (>100psi road bike) this will improve the stability of the bike/rollers making it easier to learn
+Start with a higher tyre pressure (>100psi road bike) this will improve the stability of the bike/rollers making it easier to learn.

-Avoid distractions. watching TV on rollers is not a great idea, especially cycling races, guess what you will do when you watch the race go round a corner!
+Avoid distractions. watching TV or Zwifting on rollers is not a great idea.
+Guess what you will do when you watch the race go round a corner!